woletee/Reinforcement-Learning-Sutton-and-Barto-/Chapter 3-Finte Markov Decision Processes.md

 - Model free reinforcement learning method.
 - Q-value: the quality of a particular action taken in a particular state.
 - process:
+                1) Initialize arbitrary Q-values

+                2) Update Q-values

+                3) Policy is derived by choosing action with the highest Q-value